-Here is a unique chance for you to visit the heart of Siberia, and spend quality time on the warm shores of Lake Baikal.
-It’s also a fine opportunity for you to invest in our collective future, and share in our efforts to protect our environment through the construction of a system of eco-trails around this, the biggest lake in the world.
+Here is a unique chance for you to visit the heart of Siberia, Lake Baikal.
+It’s your opportunity to invest in our collective future, and share in our efforts to protect our environment through the construction of a system of eco-trails around the deepest and oldest lake in the world.

 What usually happens on a Great Baikal Trail project?

-During the interim weekend and other free days of a project, we might take our groups out on hikes, or on trips to local sites and museums—or simply out into nature for the fresh air and the peace and quite of our lakeside forests.
-These hikes (and the trail projects themselves) are led by our crew leaders, each of whom has been specially trained, both in the design and construction of trails, as well as in how to organize a back-country camp.
-Each group also will have a translator on board, a GBT staff person who not only ensures that the Russian and international volunteers can enjoy each other’s conversations, but who is also responsible for the project’s cultural and entertainment programs after hours.
-(Please note that the two official languages on our projects are English and Russian.)
+During the interim weekend and other free days of a project, volunteers might enjoy hikes, or trips to local sites and museums.
+These outings, and the trail projects themselves, are led by our crew leaders.
+Our leaders are trained in the design and construction of trails and the creation of backcountry campsites.
+Each group also will have a translator, a GBT staff person who not only ensures that the Russian and international volunteers can enjoy each other’s conversations, but is also responsible for the project’s cultural and entertainment programs.
+The two official languages on our projects are English and Russian.

 What can I expect for each project?

-• To begin with, each participant should be prepared for some serious physical exertion.
-For example, most projects involve our volunteers carrying their own large backpacks a distance of several miles at a time, to the work sites where they will be wielding some rather weighty trail-building tools.
+• Each participant should be prepared for some serious physical exertion.
+In most projects, volunteers carry their own large backpacks a distance of several miles, to the work sites where they will be using heavy trail-building tools.
 This is why we generally require that our volunteers fall between the ages of 18 and 60 years old.

-• We ask that you bring certain personal belongings: a large BACKPACK, a sleeping bag and ground cover to sleep on, a warmish coat, and sturdy but comfortable shoes (for several projects you will be asked to bring waterproof shoes or boots); also please bring a drinking cup or bowl and a spoon.
+• We ask that you bring these personal belongings: a large BACKPACK, a sleeping bag and sleeping matt, a warm coat, sturdy but comfortable shoes (for several projects you will need waterproof shoes or boots), and a drinking cup/bowl and spoon.

-• To get to the site we ask that participants fly or take the train, at their own expense, to the meeting place set for each project around Baikal (you will be informed about this meeting place long before the project starts).
+• Participants travel, at their own expense, to the established meeting place for each project around Baikal (you will be informed about this meeting place long before the project starts).

-Project fees: International volunteers are asked to pay a fee of 16,900 rubles, (which at the present exchange rate comes to some 375 Euros or 510 US dollars).
-Participants may bring this fee with them and pay on site.
-This payment goes to defray the costs of your meals while on the project.
+Project fees: International volunteers are asked to pay a fee of 25000-28500 rubles.
+A currency converter can be found here: http://www.xe.com/ Participants may bring this fee with them and pay on site.
+This payment helps defray the costs of your meals while on the project.
 You will also be asked to pay for any travel from the original meeting place (usually in Irkutsk or Ulan-Ude) out to the trail-building site, and back.

-For our part we will supply our volunteer groups with all the necessary tools and equipment (i.e., tents, construction tools, campfire utensils such as dishes, pots and other gear, first aid kits, etc.).
-We also organize each project for you, provide each group with fully-trained crew leaders and language interpreters, recruit all local and international volunteers, and purchase all food stuffs for meals on the project.
+For our part, we will supply all the necessary tools and equipment (i.e., tents, construction tools, campfire utensils such as dishes, pots and other gear, first aid kits, etc.).
+We will also organize each project for you, provide fully trained crew leaders and language interpreters, recruit all local and international volunteers, and purchase all food for meals on the project.

-Finally, for all international volunteers, we compose official invitations that can be used to apply for Russian travel visas at your local Russian embassy.
+Finally, for all international volunteers, we will provide the invitations necessary for Russian travel visas if needed.
 You can read more about the visa application process here.
-We will also meet every volunteer at the train station or airport of arrival here at Lake Baikal.
+We will also meet volunteers at the train station or airport of arrival here at Lake Baikal if they request it.

-Please note: Project dates or locations are subject to change due to circumstances beyond our control under which we may need to change the timing or place of a specific project—circumstances such as inclement weather conditions or other natural adversities, etc. If changes need to be made, or projects postponed, each volunteer will be alerted well in advance of the project start date.
+Please note: Project dates or locations are subject to change due to circumstances beyond our control, such as inclement weather, etc. If changes need to be made, or projects postponed, each volunteer will be notified well in advance of the project start date.